Polymer/old-docs-site/app/1.0/devguide/properties.md

 ## Property name to attribute name mapping

-For data binding, deserializing properties from attributes, and reflecting properties back to attributes, {{site.project_title}} maps attribute names to property names and the reverse.
+For data binding, deserializing properties from attributes, and reflecting properties back to attributes, Polymer maps attribute names to property names and the reverse.

 When mapping attribute names to property names: